Xaitan80/yt-dlp-wrapper/README.md

 4. Test a download from that site to confirm the new profile works.

 Feel free to open a pull request with your additions so others benefit too.

+## Authentication Tips

+Some platforms (for example, TV4 Play) restrict streams behind a paywall or login.
+When the script prompts for authentication, you can:

+- Enter a browser name supported by `yt-dlp --cookies-from-browser` (Chrome, Brave, Edge, Firefox, etc.) to pull cookies automatically.
+- Provide the path to a Netscape-format cookies file created with a browser extension or `yt-dlp --cookies-from-browser`.

+If neither option is supplied, only publicly accessible streams will work.